ch2i/Raspberry-PI-Link-Labs-LoRaWAN-Gateway/README.md

         $ cd ~/linklabs
         $ sudo ./install.sh

-- Recommanded, put your Raspberry PI in Read Only mode to protect sour SD Card.
+- Recommended, put your Raspberry PI in Read Only mode to protect sour SD Card.
 Follow Charles's [blog entry](https://hallard.me/raspberry-pi-read-only/) to do it.

 # Led Management